TEAMSchools/mandi/README.md

 ## Naming Conventions
 These are important.
 + Always include the name of the 'product', and then a $.
-Otherwise things won't sort nicely and maintenance becomes a nighmare.
+Otherwise things won't sort nicely and maintenance becomes a nightmare.
 For example, if the view relates to MS grades, preface the name with `GRADES$`.

 + Generally speaking the 'product' name should match the subfolder that it lives in.